 Sales Content Personalization

-Many manufacturers were slow to invest in a CRM platform, and many that did are not leveraging its capabilities.
+Many manufacturers were slow to invest in a CRM platform, and many that did are not leveraging its capabilities as part of their sales enablement strategy.
 This would be a good time to revisit how you are using your CRM, because digital tactics are collecting a wider variety of data, and you probably have more touch points as well.
 How are you capturing insights from the onslaught of data?
 Analytics are a powerful tool in your sales enablement toolkit; now is a good time to recalibrate.

 Integrating your CRM with your marketing automation is a great way to enable alignment between sales and marketing.
 You’ll have a much better full-funnel view of what is driving growth, and a better understanding of who is responding and how you should market to them.